wfcommons/wfinstances-browser/README.md

 $ docker-compose up [-d]
 ```

 The above will not run any Nginx front-end.
-If you want to do so, you must add the `--profile "with-my-own-nginx` argument to the `docker-compose` commands above.
+If you want to do so, you must add the `--profile with-my-own-nginx` argument to the `docker-compose` commands above.

 The database is empty the first time you launch the browser.
 To populate the database with metrics from the official [WfCommons WfInstances GitHub repo](https://github.com/wfcommons/WfInstances), run this command in a terminal on the machine running the server: